LincolnKoskela/Klondike/README.md

 - Terminal logic and testing
 - Card/Deck creation, basic pile functionalities and acceptance
 - Deal a new board with initial card layout of all tableaus and stock pile
-- **Left off at:** Constructing userInput keys, how to play, and making the loop to play the game.
+- **Left off at:** Clean up the main method and have cleaner approach.

 ## Project Management
 You can view my Agile board and current development progress here: